An amputation is a surgery to remove a body part. It is removed because of disease or damage.

 Copyright © Nucleus Medical Media, Inc.

-If you are planning to have an amputation, your doctor will review a list of possible complications, which may include: Poor healing at amputation site, resulting in the need for a higher level of amputationSkin breakdownInfectionBleedingSwelling at surgical sitePhantom limb pain
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Poor healing at amputation site, resulting in the need for a higher level of amputationSkin breakdownInfectionBleedingSwelling at surgical sitePhantom limb pain

 —feeling pain in amputated limb area